Skip to content

 Background

-The Joint War Committee (JWC) is a London-based body established under the auspices of Lloyd's of London that issues and maintains the Listed Areas register — a map of waters where vessels face elevated risk of war, strikes, terrorism, or related perils.
-When the JWC adds a region to its Listed Areas, hull underwriters typically add a war-risk additional premium (AWRP) to policies covering vessels entering that zone.
-The JWC's decisions are non-binding but carry enormous practical authority because Lloyd's and ILU market underwriters use the list as a primary pricing reference.
+The Joint War Committee (JWC) is a London-based body established under the auspices of Lloyd's of London and the International Underwriting Association (IUA) that issues and maintains the Listed Areas register: a map of waters where vessels face elevated risk of war, strikes, terrorism, or related perils.
+When the JWC adds a region to its Listed Areas, hull underwriters typically apply a war-risk additional premium (AWRP) to policies covering vessels entering that zone.
+The JWC's decisions carry no regulatory force but set the effective cost floor for commercial shipping through designated waters because Lloyd's and ILU market underwriters use the list as their primary pricing reference.

 Source Material